thimre/monitoring/README.md

 This will create a service account in the openshift-monitoring namespace, and bind the view clusterrole to it in the appropriate namespaces.
 - oc create sa nrpe-sa -n openshift-monitoring
 - oc policy add-role-to-user view system:serviceaccount:openshift-monitoring:nrpe-sa -n test1
 - oc policy add-role-to-user view system:serviceaccount:openshift-monitoring:nrpe-sa -n test2

+To get the token in base64, first get the name of the secret (nrpe-sa-token-xxxxx) which stores the token:
+- oc get sa nrpe-sa -n openshift-monitoring
+- oc get secret nrpe-sa-token-xxxxx -n openshift-monitoring -o yaml | grep "token:"